nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

-In this lesson, I use **Expect Library** to make test assertions, and **deepFreeze** to make sure that my code is free of **mutations**.
+In this lesson, I use `expect` Library to make test assertions, and `deep-Freeze` to make sure that my code is free of mutations.

 Let's say that I want to implement a count release application.
 I would need to write a few functions that operate on its state, and its state is an array of JavaScript numbers representing the individual counters.

-The first function I want to write is called `addCounter`, and all it should do is to append a zero at the end of the past array.
+The first function I want to write is called `addCounter`, and all it should do is to append a `0` at the end of the past array.

 ``` javascript
 const addCounter = (list) => {